dbt-labs/metricflow-example/README.md

 Enter 'postgresql' as your data warehouse dialect when prompted.

 A template file will be created.
-If you've run this before, it will say "a template config already exists in \<location>.
+If you've run this before, it will say "a template config already exists in \<location>".
+If it already exists, replace that file with the config file below.

 To create the sample_models directory, run
 ```bash